 between pre- /post-test results.
 Undergra duate students, concentra tion FINC, Financial accountin g course project.
 Summative, indirect, external, comparative; Competition encompassing all students enrolled in the Financial Accounting courses, English group - 3 teams - from the Finance and Banking, and the Audit and Accounting study programs.
 Under the mentorship of Asst.
 Prof. Dusica Stevcevska - Srbinoska, PhD, the students presented a marketing and financial analysis of various Project designed to evaluate all learning objectives for the FA course.
 All competing groups achieved high scores on the five ILO (ILO surpassing 70%).
 Students get passionately involved when working on real cases, such as the Financial Accounting course project (public companies trading on the regional stock exchange).
 Using project as part of student assessment is highly advisable, especially in upper-level courses.
-We will focus on developing the students' practical skills and knowledge application by using more case studies in the final year of the concentration, which should provide the cognitive and autonomous learning dimension the Macedonian group lacks, according to the contest evaluation results.
-100% 80% 60% 40% 20% 0% ILO1 g outcome Account ILO3 ILO5
+We will focus on developing the students' practical skills and knowledge application by using more case studies in the final year of the concentration, which should provide the cognitive and autonomous learning dimension.
+Learning outcomes based on Financial Accounting course 2023-2024

+[]

 representatives

 of the regional

 and global

 confectionery

 industry.
 The

 benchmarked

-companies wer
+companies were

 Vitaminka AD

 Prilep (member

 of the UACS

 Business

 Council), Nestle

 Group,

 Podravka Group

 and Evropa AD

 Skopje.
 The

 students had to

-engage the tool
+engage the tools

 learned in class

 in order to read

 and interpret

 the relevant

 annual reports,

 as well as to

 provide

-recommendation
+recommendatio

+ns to company

+management.

 The primary

 financial

 analysis tools

-were horizonta
+were horizontal

 and vertical,

+along with ratio

 comparison of

-students had to engage the tool learned in class in order to read and interpret the relevant annual reports, as well as to provide recommendations to company management.
-The primary financial analysis tools were horizonta and vertical, along with ratio